(Photo: Department of Home Affairs website)

 Owning/leasing a home.

 Provide your home address, a certified rates bill or lease agreement.

 Your partner, children or extended family in Australia.

 Provide the full names, passport numbers, residency status of family members and your children’s birth dates/place of birth.
 Provide certified copies of passports, children’s birth certificates, and a letter/report from their school.

-Sporting, cultural and community involvement, eg helping at your child’s school, volunteer work etc.
+Sporting, cultural and community involvement, for example helping at your child’s school, volunteer work etc.

 Name the organisation(s) and your details of your involvement and provide proof of involvement or a character reference.